knockout/knockout/documentation/foreach-binding.md

     <ul data-bind="foreach: { data: people, as: 'person' }"></ul>

-Now anywhere inside this `foreach` loop, bindings will be able to refer to `person` to access the current array item, from the `people` array, that is being rendered.
+Now anywhere inside this `foreach` loop, bindings will be able to refer to `person` to access the current array item that is being rendered from the `people` array.
 This can be especially useful in scenarios where you have nested `foreach` blocks and you need to refer to an item declared at a higher level in the hierarchy.
 For example:

     <ul data-bind="foreach: { data: categories, as: 'category' }">
         <li>